cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac/index.rst

 	:align: center
 	:alt: Projection scheme using CDO approach

-	Figure B: Projections between control volumes in CDO
+	Figure D: Projections between control volumes in CDO

 Incompressible Navier-Stokes
 ----------------------------

-We discretised the incompressible Navier-Stokes equation as follow:
+We discretised the incompressible Navier-Stokes equation as follows:

--  The momentum equation :eq:`Pold_QDM` is discretised at the dual faces :
+-  The momentum equation is discretised at the dual faces :

    -  Use the Hodge :eq:`Pold_H_u` operator to project the time derivative term to the dual face.